tikenn/kinome_toolbox/README.md

 ### Kinome Data Objects

+WHile this is at the bottom of this readme, it is still essential.
 Coming soon, this will describe the objects by linking to [Swagger Hub KINOME](https://app.swaggerhub.com/apis/adussaq/KINOME/1.0.0) and talk about the enrichment functions.